Measure transport with kernel mean embeddings: Variational formulation and kernelised diffusion maps

 where we have dropped the time-indices for notational efficiency, but note that the adjoints depend on time through the underlying measure $\pi_t$.
 We would also like to stress that in \eqref{eq:regression1}, we have $i^*: L^2(\pi) \rightarrow \mathcal{H}_k$ and $A^* : (L^2(\pi))^d \rightarrow L^2(\pi)$, that is, the adjoints are taken with respect to different spaces and inner products (implied by the domains and target spaces of $i$ and $A$).
-Inspection of \eqref{eq:regression2} shows that $v^*$ is obtained from a normal-form expression for a regularised regression-type problem of the form
+To translate \eqref{eq:regression2} back into the context from the previous sections, note that $i i^* \bar{h}$ corresponds to the right-hand side of \eqref{eq:RHS linear system} for $v_t^0 \equiv 0$, the operator $\left( (Aii^*)^* (Ai i^*) + \varepsilon ii^* \right)^{-1}$ is the solution operator for \eqref{eq:new reg}, and $Aii^*$ maps $\alpha$ to $v$ as in \eqref{eq:v star}.